|Home - Membership - About - Activities - Plants Info - Chaparral - Publications - Ideas|

 Theodore Payne Foundation for Wild Flowers and Native Plants - several events,♦ in Los Angeles or Southern California area.Back to Top

-The Burton Mesa Chaparral Garden, also known as The Chaparral Botanic Garden located on the campus of Allan Hancock College.
-See What's Blooming for photos, and see History for how this project, begun in 1970, instigated the formation of LVBHS.
+The Burton Mesa Chaparral Garden (BMCG), also known as The Chaparral Botanic Garden located on the campus of Allan Hancock College.
+See What's Blooming for photos, and see About for how this project, begun in 1970, instigated the formation of LVBHS.
+In 2018, the kiosk for BMCG was renovated.
+See Kiosk Photo Album showing before and after pictures of the new kiosk.
+Every year, volunteers tidy up the trails, the area near the kiosk, and prune.
+See photos here: Past Maintenance for On-going Projects and in Newsletter, Mar/Apr 2022.

 Past Annual Plant Sales:

 Sunday April 13, 2014, 1 - 4 PM at Union Bank parking lot, 805 N. H St., Lompoc.
 LVBHS 35th Annual Plant Sale occurred.
 It was highly successful, with many thanks to the community that enjoyed buying gorgeous plants at low prices, the donors of the plants, the volunteers that planned and executed a well-organized sale, and great weather.
-Visit Plants Information to learn about the generous plant donors; and to also find cultivation information for the plants you bought this year, or to plan in advance for future sales ♦ and also, please enjoy the 2014 Plant Sale Flyer
+Visit Plants Information to learn about the generous plant donors; and to also find cultivation information for the plants you bought this year, or to plan in advance for future sales.

 Past Maintenance for On-going Projects: